ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 The example group `S` from [before](#a-basic-example) does not throw an error, implying that the group axioms are satisfied!
 Try to mess up the definition of `S.inverse` for example, you will get an error.

+## Class methods

+A lot of group theory can now be added to our group class.
+For now, let us only look at two simple examples.

 ### Commutativity

 In mathematics, a group `(X,e,c,i)` is called _commutative_ if `c(x,y) = c(y,x)` holds for all elements `x,y` of `X`.
 For example, `Z` and `Q*` are commutative.